 You can also free up hard drive space by uninstalling any programs that you no longer use.
 In the search box in the Taskbar (this is the bar that runs along the bottom of your screen in Windows 10) type in “uninstall”, then click on ‘Add or remove programs’.
 Scroll down the list of programs that is displayed and click on any that you no longer need.
 A button will appear saying ‘Uninstall’.
 Click it to remove the program from your PC.

 It’s important to keep Windows 10 updated to ensure that your PC runs as well as possible, whilst also being protected against the latest security threats.
+Even the best antivirus software (opens in new tab) won't keep you safe if your version of Windows is out of date.
 However, there are times when you may encounter a problem when updating Windows 10.